Vungle/iOS-SDK/README.md

 * Resolved duplicate symbol error on zipOpen4

 ### 5.3.2
-* Sleep code to be enforced at placement level.
+* Sleep code to be enforced at placement level
-* Ordinal data reporting.
+* Ordinal data reporting
-* iOS 11 API for safeAreaLayoutGuide for iPhone X.
+* iOS 11 API for safeAreaLayoutGuide for iPhone X
-* Ability to close Flex-View ads through API or timer.
+* Ability to close Flex-View ads through API or timer
-* Bug fixes and performance improvements.
+* Bug fixes and performance improvements

 ### 5.3.0
 * Allow cached ad to play when other placements are downloading.